kirannhegde/Container-Orchestrator/README.md

 -To interact with containers in container.go, make use of interfaces or rather program against interfaces.<br />
 Using interfaces helps you extend your code for other container types easily and also makes the maintenance of the code easier.<br />
 -Use interfaces to interact with sqllite db in db.go<br />
+-Make the solution highly available by making the solution run behind a load balancer<br />